EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

   path: posts/utxo/UTXO_model_in_Shimmer.png
 ---

-This post explains the Unspent Transaction Output (UTXO) model on Shimmer.
+This post explains the Unspent Transaction Output (UTXO) model on [Shimmer](https://shimmer.network/).
-The linked video and [code repo](https://github.com/EddyTheCo/OutsShimmerppExamples) show how to create the different Outputs using Shimmer++ libraries.
+The linked video and [code repo](https://github.com/EddyTheCo/OutsShimmerppExamples) show how to create the different Outputs using [Shimmer++](https://eddytheco.github.io/Shimmerpp/about/#main-components) libraries.
+Make sure to watch the video to get a more complete understanding of the UTXO model!

 The UTXO model defines a ledger state where balances are not directly associated with addresses but with the outputs of transactions.
 Every output must have a base token amount greater than 0 and fulfill the [Dust Protection Requirements](https://wiki.iota.org/shimmer/tips/tips/TIP-0019/).